KiraboshiSys/go-sqs-worker/README.md

 - **MaxDelay**: Maximum delay (in seconds) between retries (default: 60.0).
 - **WaitTimeSeconds**: Wait time (in seconds) for long polling SQS (default 20).

+## Documentation
+GoDoc documentation is available at [pkg.go.dev](https://pkg.go.dev/github.com/mickamy/go-sqs-worker).

 ## License
 This library is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](./LICENSE) file for details.